rust-lang/book/src/ch08-03-hash-maps.md

 ### Creating a New Hash Map

 We can create an empty `HashMap` with `new`, and add elements with `insert`.
-Here we're keeping track of the scores of two teams whose names are Blue and Yellow.
+Here we’re keeping track of the scores of two teams whose names are Blue and Yellow.
 The Blue team will start with 10 points and the Yellow team starts with
 50: